 This was a problem on many early vector processors, and a place where Seymour Cray rewrote the rules.
 Many of the early vector processors had comparatively slow scalar units (as well as large start-up overheads).
 Even today, processors with higher peak vector performance can be outperformed by a processor with lower vector performance but better scalar performance.
 Good scalar performance keeps down overhead costs (strip mining, for example) and reduces the impact of Amdahl's Law.
 A good example of this comes from comparing a fast scalar processor and a vector processor with lower scalar performance.
 The Livermore FORTRAN kernels are a collection of 24 scientific kernels with varying degrees of vectorization.
-Figure F.19 shows the performance of two different processors on this benchmark.
-Despite the vector processor's higher peak perfor-
+Figure G.17 shows the performance of two different processors on this benchmark.
+Despite the vector processor's higher peak performance, its low scalar performance makes it slower than a fast scalar processor as measured by the harmonic mean.
+The next fallacy is closely related.